Types, Causes, Risks, and Symptoms of Uterine Fibroids

 Who is at risk for developing uterine fibroids?

 Pregnancy and a family history of uterine fibroids are just some of the things to watch out for.
-Women who have are one of more of the following have a greater risk of developing them:
+Women who have been one of more of the following have a greater risk of developing them:

 - Older than 30